 Fostering a Pet

-Pet foster parents are very much like child foster parents.
+Pet fosters are very much like child foster parents.
 They care for a homeless pet as if he was their own until he gets adopted.
 Shelter environments can be extremely stressful for animals.
 It is much more comfortable for them to stay in a home environment.
 They are able to get more individualized care in someone's home.
 It also gives them better socialization skills, which makes them a more well-adjusted pet.
-Also, the foster parent is able to learn about the pet's personality, likes, and dislikes so that he can be better matched to the right forever home.
-Most importantly, pet foster parents save lives!
+The foster parent is able to learn about the pet's personality, likes, and dislikes so that he can be better matched to the right forever home.
+Most importantly, pet fosters save lives!

-All veterinary care is paid for by PAWS.
-Any trip to the vet must first be approved by the PAWS Foster Coordinator unless it is a life/death emergency.
-PAWS will also provide you with food, litter, a carrier, as well as any other supplies or equipment you need for your foster pet.
+All veterinary care is paid for by P.A.W.S.
+P.A.W.S. will also provide you with food, litter, a carrier, as well as any other supplies or equipment you need for your foster pet.

 How long will I keep a pet?

 It's impossible to predict how long an animal will remain in foster care.
 Some pets are adopted within 24 hours of becoming available.
 Others wait years for a home.
-PAWS does not euthanize an animal for taking too long to be adopted.
-Our animals stay with us for as long as it takes.
+P.A.W.S. does not euthanize an animal for taking too long to be adopted.
 If you cannot commit to this kind of unpredictable long-term care, we still need your help!
-You can pet-sit for a week or a weekend for another foster parent who is going on vacation.
+You can pet-sit for a week or a weekend for another foster family who is going on vacation.
 Perhaps you can care for a mama cat and her litter until the kittens are weaned.
 Maybe you are set up to care for a dog who is undergoing heartworm treatment and needs to be away from excitement of other dogs.
 Just let us know what you can commit to.

 What if I get attached?

 Getting attached to your foster pet is normal.
 After all, we do this because we love animals!
-The most common question we, as foster parents, are asked is how we can give them up.
+The most common question we are asked is how can we give them up.
 The answer is simple.
-It saves lives.
+It saves lives!
 It is hard to say goodbye to a pet we've fallen in love with, but the alternative is even sadder.
-We get the satisfaction of helping a previously lost and unwanted animal find a loving forever home.
+We get the satisfaction of helping a previously lost or unwanted animal find a loving forever home.
 That makes it all worth it.
-The tricks is to get attached with velcro and not glue.
+The trick is to get attached with velcro and not glue.

 If you do decide that you can't give up an animal, that's ok, too.
-Foster parents can go through the adoption process and pay the adoption fee just like any other adopter.
+Foster families can go through the adoption process and pay the adoption fee just like any other adopter.